 If your body has been reliant on opioids to block pain signals, it can develop a tolerance for the drug, so that the same dose will not be as effective as it was before.
 Patients would then need to take a higher dose of opioids to achieve the same anesthetic effect.
 This process can lead to opioid addiction.

-Aside from opioids, there are other safer yet effective ways to manage chronic pain that are available in Valley Medical pain clinic in Minneapolis.
-Our experts in pain medicine use specialized methods to assess the source of your pain before devising a treatment plan suited to your needs.
+Aside from opioids, there are other safer yet effective ways to manage chronic pain.
+Our experts in pain management use specialized methods to assess the source of your pain before devising a treatment plan suited to your needs.

-If you have been dealing with the effects of opioid addiction or if you know someone who is struggling with this condition, it is best to avail of a trusted opioid addiction treatment in Minneapolis.
+If you've been dealing with the effects of opioid addiction or if you know someone who is struggling with this condition, it is best to consider a trusted provider of opioid addiction treatment in Minneapolis.

 Our friendly and experienced addiction treatment experts will guide you on your road to recovery.
-We have clinics in 3 accessible locations to serve you better: Burnsville, Minneapolis, and Woodbury.
-For inquiries, call us at (612) 444-3000.
+We have clinics in five convenient locations to serve you better.
+Our clinics are located in Burnsville, Minneapolis, Woodbury, Rochester, and Bemidji.
+To learn more, call us at (612) 444-3000.

 You Might Also Enjoy...